Doomed Megalopolis: Episode 4: "The Battle for Tokyo"

-Wounded by Keiko, Kato has retreated to a small, desecrated temple on the outskirts of Tokyo.
+Wounded by Keiko, Kato has retreated to a small, desecrated temple in the outskirts of Tokyo.
 The dark onmyoji employs all his powers to shift the path of the moon so that it will rebound violently off the earth and disturb the Firmament Dragon, who will destroy Tokyo.
 Keiko receives spiritual aid from Kuroda and Masakado's spirit and sets off to stop Kato once and for all.
 Instead of fighting him however, she channels the power of the bodhisattva Kannon, against whom Kato, an oni, is powerless.
-Bathed in the limitless compassion of the bodhisattva, the curse that had been fueling Kato for so long is appeased and he dissipates.
+Bathed in the limitless compassion of the bodhisattva, the curse that had been fuelling Kato for so long is appeased and he dissipates.
 The story ends in 1927 with Japan's first underground railroad system being opened and a quote by Koda Rohan, who hopes Tokyo will find peace for the time being.

 Cast

 Much of Manga Entertainment's cast is uncredited, while Streamline Pictures doesn't match actors to any roles.
 Both English cast lists have been made by comparing other roles in their talent pool with roles in the OVA series.